ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 >
 > Before you continue, please read the "[POP or IMAP, what is the difference?](#popimap)" section of this guide.
 >
 > In the following settings, you will see that you can enter 2 different host names for the same server (incoming or outgoing).
-These values refer to exactly the same server, and have been set up to facilitate typing and avoid confusion between POP, IMAP and SMTP protocols that use different ports.
+These values refer to the same server, and have been set up to facilitate typing and avoid confusion between POP, IMAP and SMTP protocols that use different ports.

 To configure your email address, follow the steps by clicking on the tabs below.